Generic Name: efavirenz (e FAV ir enz)

 What is Sustiva?

-Sustiva (efavirenz) is an antiviral medication that prevents human immunodeficiency virus (HIV) cells from multiplying in your body.
+Sustiva (efavirenz) is an antiviral medicine that prevents human immunodeficiency virus (HIV) from multiplying in your body.

 Do not take Sustiva together with Atripla (combination efavirenz, emtricitabine, and tenofovir), unless your doctor tells you to.

 Do not take Sustiva with cisapride (Propulsid), pimozide (Orap), midazolam (Versed), triazolam (Halcion), or ergot medicines such as dihydroergotamine (D.H.E.
 45), ergonovine (Ergotrate), ergotamine (Ergomar, Cafergot, Wigraine), or methylergonovine (Methergine).
 These drugs can cause life-threatening side effects if you use them while you are taking efavirenz.

 Sustiva may cause serious psychiatric symptoms including confusion, severe depression, suicidal thoughts, aggression, extreme fear, hallucinations, or unusual behavior.
 Contact your doctor at once if you have any of these side effects, even if you have had them before.

 Do not use Sustiva without telling your doctor if you are pregnant.
 It could harm the unborn baby.
 Use two forms of birth control, including a barrier form (such as a condom or diaphragm with spermicide gel) while you are taking this medicine, and for at least 12 weeks after your treatment ends.
 Tell your doctor if you become pregnant during treatment.

 Taking Sustiva will not prevent you from passing HIV to other people.
 Talk with your doctor about safe methods of preventing HIV transmission during sex.
 Sharing drug or medicine needles is never safe, even for a healthy person.